Simple, budget-friendly stocking stuffer ideas with real food treats and a reminder that YOU get to decide what Christmas looks like in your family.

 Add the items you set aside, letting them peek out of the top.

-More than likely, your stocking will be full before you know it, and you'll be stuck putting a random box of crayons and a bag of chips under the tree.
-Stockings fill up fast if you're strategic about it!
+More than likely, your stocking will fill up before you know it, and you'll get stuck putting a random box of crayons and a bag of chips under the tree.
+Stockings fill up fast if you're strategic about it.

 Notes